-- If the device is part of a disk group, move the disk out of the disk group. - # vxdq -q dqname rmdisk daname vxdisk rm eva4k6k0 0
+- If the device is part of a disk group, move the disk out of the disk group. - # vxdq -q dqname rmdisk daname vxdisk rm da-name vxdisk rm eva4k6k0 0

 Remove the disk from the vxdisk list.
 In a cluster, perform this step from all of the nodes.